 Balance sheets, annual reports, and financial forecasts are the accountant’s stock and trade.
 But what happens when you run the numbers on the profession itself and specifically the CPA designation?
 Take a look.

-It’s true.
-Over the course of a 40-year career, a CPA can earn as much as $1 million more than a non-certified accountant.
+According to the 2017 Robert Half Salary Guide, CPAs are likely to make 5-15% more than their non-credentialed counterparts.
+Based on those statistics, over the course of a 40-year career, a CPA may earn $1 million more than a non-certified accountant.
 Here’s an example:

 - Two non-Certified Public Accountants with Bachelor’s degrees begin working at the same time at the same large public accounting firm in Audit/Assurance Services at the same annual salary of $68,000.

 - One earns the CPA credential, creating a 10% salary differential of about $7,000 more than the other (CPA's can earn between 5% and 15% more than their non-credentialed counterparts1).

 - Over time, more frequent and higher-level promotions can widen the salary gap to as much as $50,000.

 - Over a full career that can mean an additional $1 million or more in lifetime earnings!2

 |Level/Title||Non-CPA Salary||CPA Salary||Salary Differential|

 (1-3 year Associate)

 *Begin earning +10% over non-CPA salary